Life Insurance in France (Assurance Vie) - 2026 Guide

 Euro fund returns may not beat inflation.
 With average returns around 2-3% and inflation running at similar levels, real (inflation-adjusted) returns from euro funds can hover near zero.
 Pure euro fund strategies work for capital preservation and inheritance planning but are less effective for long-term wealth growth.

 Complexity can be a barrier for newcomers.
-Hundreds of fund options, multiple fee layers, and nuanced tax rules can feel overwhelming.
-If you are new to investing, spending time learning the basics, or working with an advisor for the initial setup, is worth the effort.
+Hundreds of fund options, multiple fee layers, and nuanced tax rules make the learning curve steeper than it needs to be.
+If you are new to investing, spending time learning the basics, or working with an advisor for the initial setup, pays off.
 And remember the FGAP guarantee: it covers only 70,000 euros per person per insurer.
-If your assurance vie balance grows well beyond that, diversifying across insurers reduces your exposure to any single company's financial difficulties.
+If your balance grows well beyond that, diversifying across insurers reduces your exposure to any single company's financial difficulties.

 Finally, the inheritance benefits have limits.
 French forced heirship rules still apply if courts determine your premiums were "manifestly excessive" relative to your wealth.
 Very large contributions made late in life specifically to redirect inheritance away from forced heirs can be challenged in court.
 For complex estate situations, a notaire or estate planning specialist can help structure things properly.